initstring/RTAP/docs/dev/STYLE.md

 - Path aliases: `@features/*`, `@server/*`, `@lib/*`, `@components/*`, and `@/*` are configured in `tsconfig.json` — prefer these over deep relative imports.
 - Naming: keep existing file names for now; future cleanup will normalize React component filenames to kebab-case and utilities to camelCase.
 Avoid renaming during structural moves.

 A concise, enforceable guide to keep the UI polished, consistent, and performant.
-Themes are neutral, dense, and modern — not neon or blurry.
+Themes are neutral, dense, and modern — using a Professional Blue accent for clarity.

 Principles

-- Purposeful contrast: dark, cool neutrals with a restrained accent.
+- Purposeful contrast: deep neutral blacks (Zinc) or clean whites (Slate); restrained Blue accent.
+- Binary System: Strict Light vs. Dark modes.
+No confusing sub-themes.
 - No blur by default: crisp 1px borders; use blur only on overlays if needed.
 - Compact density: smaller paddings, tight grids, minimal chrome.
 - Consistent states: same focus, hover, and success/failure treatments everywhere.